 - In a heavy skillet or pot melt butter over medium heat.
-Add onions, peppers, celery, ½ tsp salt and ¼ tsp cayenne; cook stirring, until vegetables soften, about 10 minutes.
+Add onions, peppers, celery, ½ teaspoon salt and ¼ teaspoon cayenne; cook stirring, until vegetables soften, about 10 minutes.

 - Stir in both cans of tomatoes, garlic, bay leaves and ¼ tsp. salt.
 Over medium-high heat bring to a boil; reduce heat to medium-low.
 Simmer, uncovered, 35 minutes, stirring occasionally.

 - Whisk together flour and ¼ cup water.
 Add a small amount of the hot tomato sauce to flour mixture; stir to blend.
 (If you see you don't have enough liquid in the pan, add a bit of chicken stock to it.)